John Carlisle (British politician): Political career

-John Carlisle was Vice-Chairman (1973–74) and Chairman (1974–76) of the Conservative Party's Mid-Bedfordshire Constituency Association, and was elected MP for Luton West in 1979.
+John Carlisle was vice-chairman (1973–74) and chairman (1974–76) of the Mid Bedfordshire Constituency Conservative Association, and was elected MP for Luton West in the 1979 general election.
 For some time after his election he shared an office with future Prime Minister John Major.
-In 1983 he was elected MP for Luton North.
-He was Chairman of the Conservative Parliamentary Committee on Sport (1981–84), Vice-Chairman of the All-Party Football Committee, Secretary of the Conservative Parliamentary Foreign Affairs Committee (Africa) 1982–83, and was a member of the International Executive Committee of "Freedom in Sport".
-He was also Treasurer of the Anglo-Gibraltar Group, 1981–82, and was Secretary (1983–87), and Chairman (1987) of the British-South Africa Group.
-He was elected Vice-President of the Federation of Conservative Students in 1986 and was Governor of the Sports Aid Foundation (Eastern Region), 1985–96.
+In 1983 Carlisle's constituency of Luton West was abolished and he was elected MP for the new constituency of Luton North.
+He was chairman of the Conservative Parliamentary Committee on Sport (1981–84), vice-chairman of the All-Party Football Committee, secretary of the Conservative Parliamentary Foreign Affairs Committee (Africa) 1982–83, and was a member of the International Executive Committee of "Freedom in Sport".
+He was also treasurer of the Anglo-Gibraltar Group, 1981–82, and was secretary (1983–87), and chairman (1987) of the British-South Africa Group.
+He was elected vice-president of the Federation of Conservative Students in 1986 and was governor of the Sports Aid Foundation (Eastern Region), 1985–96.
 He was a member of the Parliamentary Select Committee on Agriculture 1985–88.

 He was an active member of the Conservative Monday Club and from c.
-1980 to 1982 was Chairman of their Foreign Affairs Committee.
-He was guest-of-honour at the Club's Hampshire and Dorset branch Autumn Dinner on 20 October 1989.
+1980 to 1982 was chairman of their Foreign Affairs Committee.
+He was guest-of-honour at the club's Hampshire and Dorset branch Autumn Dinner on 20 October 1989.
 On 4 April 1991, the London Evening Standard carried a front-page attack by the Monday Club against the proposed appointment of Janet Street-Porter for the position of the BBC's Head of Arts and Culture.
 Ultimately, she did not get the job.
 During his tenure as a Member of Parliament, John Carlisle regularly hosted Monday Club meetings in Committee Rooms at the House of Commons.
-He supported the gun lobby after the Dunblane tragedy.
-The Almanac of British Politics recorded him as backing hanging and flogging and opposing feminism, homosexual law reform and the EEC.
+He supported the pro-gun lobby after the Dunblane massacre.
+The Almanac of British Politics recorded him as backing hanging and flogging, and opposing feminism, homosexual law reform and the European Economic Community.